Golden Gate to Ancient Rus'. VI

 P.32-37, vol. No. 1.2, 3 p.12-13

-Task number 3 on p.
+Task No. 3 on p.
 37 textbooks

 Horizontally:

-2. The main part of the temple
+2. Main part of the temple

 3. Kirill's brother